programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 import plotly.express as px

 # Import drive and files to facilitate file uploads
-# from google.colab import files
+from google.colab import files
 ```

 ### Upload Text Files
 After all necessary packages have been installed and imported, it is time to upload the data for analysis with spaCy.
 Prior to running the code below, make sure the text files you are going to analyze are saved to your local machine.

-Run the code below to select multiple text files to upload from a local folder:
+Run the code below to select multiple files to upload from a local folder:

 ```
 uploaded_files = files.upload()
 ```

-When the cell has run, navigate to where you stored the MICUSP text files, and select it for upload.
-Click the button and a file explorer box will pop up.
-From here, navigate to the folder on your computer where you have stored the student texts (`.txt` files), select and open all the files of interest.
+When the cell has run, navigate to where you stored the MICUSP text files.
+Select all the files of interest and click Open.
 The text files should now be uploaded to your Google Colab session.

 Now we have files upon which we can perform analysis.
 To check what form of data we are working with, you can use the `type()` function.